Tour du Mont Blanc Full Guided Trek

 Day two & you are probably feeling a little tiered from the first day.
 The terrain is very different today, less rugged & more green as you will be trekking though high altitude pastureland.
 If you are trekking via the Col du Tricot check out the Blueberry pie at the Chalets des Miage, very memorable & delicious!

-Day 4 LES CONTAMINES TO REFUGE NOVA or MOTTETS:
+• Day 4 LES CONTAMINES TO CHAPIEUX:

 Daily stats: